JacobPulk/art/README.md

 ### Controller

 This is applied to a scheme; it specifies a way to constrain it.
-For each kind in the scheme, it specifies a permutation of a subset of the original set of options to consider, and a factor (<1) by which to multiply its looseness.
+For each isotope in the scheme, it specifies a permutation of a subset of the original set of options to consider, and a factor (<1) by which to multiply its looseness.

 <br>

 ### Conceiver

-This specifies a way to stochastically assign parameters to a rope.
-It is a mapping from kinds to concepts.
-For each kind in the scheme, the Conceiver has a concept for it—a distribution of parameters for that atomic function.
-For example, suppose the scheme has a `4-POW` kind. `POW` has one parameter, the exponent; a concept for `POW` is a distribution of the base-2 logarithm of that exponent.
-When the Conceiver is applied to a rope generated by the scheme, and it encounters a `4-POW` cord, it will sample from this distribution, raise 2 to that number, and set that as the exponent parameter.
+This specifies a way to stochastically assign parameters to a thicket.
+It is a mapping from isotopes to concepts.
+For each isotope in the scheme, the Conceiver has a concept for it—a distribution of parameters for that atomic function.
+For example, suppose the scheme has a `4-POW` isotope. `POW` has one parameter, the exponent; a concept for `POW` is a distribution of the base-2 logarithm of that exponent.
+When the Conceiver is applied to a thicket generated by the scheme, and it encounters a `4-POW` atom, it will sample from this distribution, raise 2 to that number, and set that as the exponent parameter.

 <br>

 ### Correlator

-After a Conceiver has assigned parameters to the rope, the Correlator may rearrange some of those parameters.
-This component specifies a positive or negative correlation between particular parameters of particular kinds with a particular relationship within the function.
+After a Conceiver has assigned parameters to the thicket, the Correlator may rearrange some of those parameters.
+This component specifies a positive or negative correlation between particular parameters of particular isotopes with a particular relationship within the function.
 For example, the Correlator may collect a list of `3-POW`s that are first cousins of `4-POW`s, and rearrange their exponent parameters so that the highest `3-POW` parameters tend to be matched with the lowest `4-POW` parameters.

 <br>